Tamara Taggart x Madame Premier Hysterical Woman Charitable Tote Bag

 The Tamara Taggart x Madame Premier Hysterical Woman Collection takes back the word hysterical from those that use it again women.

 Tamara Taggart is a highly respected mother, advocate and journalist from Vancouver, British Columbia.
-A veteran broadcaster known by all British Columbians, Madame Premier is delighted to partner with her in their newest capsule collection with 30% of the net proceeds from each t-shirt and told sold benefiting Vancouver's Batter Women's Support Services.
+A veteran broadcaster known by all British Columbians, Madame Premier is delighted to partner with her in their newest capsule collection with 30% of the net proceeds from each tote sold now through May 2021 benefit Vancouver's Batter Women's Support Services.

 hysterical, hysteric or hysteria